Thursday, June 27, 2013

 Afterword (part II)

-In the card, Jennifer told Mom that she was the best mom and in her constant thoughts.
-She also told Mom she was an awesome example seen by others.
-Jennifer wrote about a friend that told her our family has always been an inspiration to her with Mom leading the pack.
+She said Mom was an awesome example seen by others.
+Jennifer’s friend mentioned that our family has been an inspiration to her, with Mom leading the pack.

 Thursday, June 20, 2013